ShaunCurtis/Blazr.Demo.Components/Tutorials/Exploring-Components/Tutorial-7.md

 # The Rest

-`ComponentBase` implements various other functionality.
+There's other functionality that a component needs.

 ## ShouldRender